 Bank of Communications Co Limited

 Intesa Sanpaolo Private (Swiss Morval S.A)

-- (a) Please note this list does not include former EEA Branches now authorised as Third Country Branches in the UK.
+- (a) Please note this list does not include previously EEA authorised firms (including former EEA Branches now authorised as Third Country Branches in the UK).

-- (b) This figure is made up of 26 new UK deposit-takers, 24 overseas branches/subsidiaries deposit-takers, and 4 banks authorised for ring-fencing purposes (not included in this table).
+- (b) This figure is made up of 30 new UK deposit-takers, 20 overseas branches/subsidiaries, and 4 banks authorised for ring-fencing purposes (not included in this table).